The

 In 1912, he was a lumber dealer according to the Portland City Directory.
-The first reference to the Ready Built House Company was in 1915.
 We have what we believe is the first catalog of house plans, oddly numbered as Catalog No. 15.
 (Unlike most companies, the Ready Built House catalog numbering was evidently tied to the year of publication, not the number of catalogs produced.)

 Even in Portland, few records exist concerning the Ready Built House Company or Fenner Manufacturing as it was known after 1918.